Russia, Assad, UN? How to get aid to millions in Syria now – DW – 07/19/2023

 And even before the UNSC mandate lapsed last week, there had been plenty of debate about the UN's legal assessments of cross-border aid into Syria.

 The UN said it needed permission from the sovereign government to send aid across the border.
-When it didn't get it from the Assad government, this is why the UNSC had to step in and come up with a special mandate.
+This is why the UNSC had to step in and come up with a special mandate.
 But the reading of the law that Sproson and a number of prominent jurists have advocated for disagrees with that.

 Basically they say that, in cases where there was an urgent need, aid could be delivered across borders by humanitarian organizations (but not by international governments or the UN though; they still need an invitation) without waiting for permission from a hesitant government like Syria's.